samangoudarzi/intromappingtoolsforhistorians/workshop.md

 Congrats on georeferencing your first map!
 Having learned this new skill means that you can now bring historic cartographic resources into the present context and explore them in new ways.

-If you have any questions or would like to learn more about other digital scholarship tools for historical research, contact [me](emailto:s.g.goudarzi@gmail.com) or  McMaster's [Maps, Data, GIS Centre](https://library.mcmaster.ca/spaces/maps-data-gis).
+If you have any questions or would like to learn more about other digital scholarship tools for historical research, [contact me directly](mailto:s.g.goudarzi@gmail.com) or  McMaster's [Maps, Data, GIS Centre](https://library.mcmaster.ca/spaces/maps-data-gis).